albertkun/firenotes/PRIVACY.md

 - No third-party services are integrated.
 No data sharing occurs.

 ## Children’s privacy
-- FireNotes does not target or market to children and does not collect any data.
+- FirePad does not target or market to children and does not collect any data.

 ## Changes to this policy
 - If this policy changes, the "Effective date" above will be updated.
 Material changes will be reflected in the repository.

 ## Contact
-For questions or issues, open an issue at: https://github.com/albertkun/firenotes/issues
+For questions or issues, open an issue at: https://github.com/albertkun/firepad/issues